gnaudio/jabra-browser-integration/README.md

 * [Amazon Connect client demo](https://gnaudio.github.io/jabra-browser-integration/release/amazonconnectclient/) - demo showing Jabra and Amazon Connect integration

 # Upgrading API from 1.2 to 2.0
 As noted in the [changelog](CHANGELOG.md) all methods now return values using [Javascript promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) rather than callbacks.
-Also, events are now subscribed to using a `addEventListener(nameSpec, callback)` and `removeEventListenernameSpec, callback)` similar to standard libraries.
+Also, events are now subscribed to using a `addEventListener(nameSpec, callback)` and `removeEventListener(nameSpec, callback)` similar to standard libraries.
 With this new way of subscribing to events, the old `requestEnum` is  removed as it is no longer necessary to switch on events.

 The above changes were made to better handle a future expansion of events efficiently and to streamline testing and API usage in a modern way.
-For example the changes made it easy to create our new API test tool.
+For example, the changes made it easy to create our new API test tool.
 With the addition of typescript, the new API is also much easier to use ... and type safe.

 The example below shows how to convert old 1.2 code like this: